microsoft/nni/docs/SQuAD_evolution_examples.md

 ```

 In the "trial" part, if you want to use GPU to perform the architecture search, change `gpuNum` from `0` to `1`.
 You need to increase the `maxTrialNum` and `maxExecDuration`, according to how long you want to wait for the search result.

-`trialConcurrency` is the number of trials running concurrently, which is the number of GPUs you want to use, if you are setting `gpuNum` to 1.

 ### submit this job